-The pool in which the volume belongs.
+The pool to which the volume belongs.
 The maximum length of the pool name is 31 characters.
 Spaces are not allowed in the pool name.
-The privilege MDMS\CREATE\ALL is required if no pool name is specified on CREATE.

-/PREINITIALIZED
+If no pool is specified, the volume is considered to be part of a scratch pool and can be allocated by any user.

-/NOPREINITIALIZED (D)
+/PREINITIALIZED /NOPREINITIALIZED (D)